Results for:

 Truckee, Nevada

-The KidZone Museum is a children’s museum in Truckee.
-Their mission is to inspire learning through creative play and discovery.
+The KidZone Museum provides a children’s museum that works to inspire learning through creative play and discovery.
 Exhibits are optimal for children under age 7 and focus on building cognitive, physical, social, and creative skills through play.
 Camps and school programs are designed for children through elementary school.
-Teenagers can gain important service learning experience through volunteering at the museum.
+Teenagers can volunteer at the museum.

 The museum includes: